BVS Entertainment: Saban under Fox Family Worldwide

 In July 1996, Fox Kids Network secured rights from Marvel Entertainment Group for Captain America, Daredevil and Silver Surfer and additional characters to be developed into four series and 52 episodes over seven years.
 In the same month, Saban formed a new division, Saban Enterprises International, to handle international licensing, merchandising and promotional activities under president Michael Welter.
 Oliver Spiner, senior vice president of Saban International, took over operational duties previously handled by Welter.
 Eric S. Rollman was promoted from senior vice president production to executive vice president of Saban Animation.

-Also in 1996, Fox Kids Network (owned by News Corporation) merged with Saban Entertainment to form Fox Kids Worldwide.
-Fox Kids Network, distinct from the Fox Kids television block itself, had themselves recently acquired the animation library of Marvel Productions and Marvel Films Animation, with this deal occurring in July 1995.
+Also in late 1996, Fox Kids Network (owned by News Corporation) merged with Saban Entertainment to form Fox Kids Worldwide.
+Fox Kids Network, distinct from the Fox Kids television block itself, had themselves recently acquired the animation library of Marvel Productions and Marvel Films Animation, with that deal closing in January 1997.
 When Haim Saban initially had discussions with News Corporation owner Rupert Murdoch, the latter proposed buying Saban’s company, but Saban preferred a partnership instead.
 Shortly afterwards, Saban terminated its home video distribution deal with WarnerVision Entertainment and moved to Twentieth Century Fox Home Entertainment.
 In December 1996, Saban Domestic Distribution announced that they would launch an additional syndicated block - "X-Men … and More!" in the Fall of 1997, of which the hour-long serials would consist of an episode of X-Men: The Animated Series and other Marvel programmes such as Iron Man and Fantastic Four.
 Saban also announced that they would produce a revival of Captain Kangaroo for the now-named Saban Kids Network syndication block.
 During this period, Saban's partnership with UPN continued, despite the Fox merger.
 Saban and UPN worked together on two original animated programs titled Bureau of Alien Detectors and The Mouse and the Monster, with the shows airing on UPN Kids in 1996-97, and having the rights jointly split between the two entities.
 In 1996-97, UPN Kids also aired a new animated series based on The Incredible Hulk.
 Saban provided music for the show (produced by the Marvel related-New World Animation) during its first season, before becoming a co-producer on it during the second season, following the Fox merger.
 Saban's Sweet Valley High series, which had previously aired in syndication during its first three seasons, moved to UPN Kids for its fourth and final season in late 1997.
 Saban also granted UPN Kids the rights to air reruns of former Fox Kids programs in 1998, including X-Men: The Animated Series (which ended in late 1997) and Big Bad Beetleborgs and Spider-Man: The Animated Series (which both ended in early 1998).